 Medical malpractice cases are tough.
 Like most experienced malpractice lawyers we are approached every day by patients who want to sue their health care provider or hospital.
-Due in part to the BenGlassLaw reputation, our office gets over 15 inquiries per week from patients asking for representation or information.
+Due in part to the BenGlassLaw reputation, our office gets over 25 inquiries per week from patients and families seeking representation or information about a medical malpractice claim against a doctor, hospital or nursing home.
 We are very selective in the cases we accept.
 We don't want to waste your time or ours nor do we want to get your hopes up.

 Here are the cases we are looking for and we are happy to chat with you if your case meets these criteria.